apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/common_use_cases/paginating_through_results.md

 </TabItem>
 </Tabs>

-If we remember correctly, Facebook has 115 Github repositories (at the time of writing this lesson), so the final output should be:
+If we remember correctly, Facebook has 115 GitHub repositories (at the time of writing this lesson), so the final output should be:

 ```text
 115